AMWA-TV/bcp-003/bcp-003-01-securing-communications.md

 Servers SHOULD use the Strict-Transport-Security header as per [RFC 6797][RFC-6797] to declare that they only will communicate with secure connections.

+When using Strict-Transport-Security it is RECOMMENDED that Servers utilise a minimum 'max-age' value of '31536000' (12 months) in production deployments.
+Servers SHOULD allow this header to be adjusted or disabled via user configuration.

 Servers SHALL reject all requests not explicitly allowed by the API with HTTP response code 405 Method not allowed.